Roy Ngerng: Personal life

-Ngerng was raised in a family of five, and has an elder sister and a younger sister.
-His father is a hawker chef.
-During his early life, Ngerng and his family lived in Ang Mo Kio and later moved to Sembawang.

-Ngerng attended the Hong Dao Primary School for a few years then transferred to Ang Mo Kio Primary School.
-He later studied at Mayflower Secondary School and then Serangoon Junior College before going to the National University of Singapore to major in sociology.
-During his junior college and university years, he excelled and got the top grade in English literature, Geography and arts.
-He was also on the dean's list of his university for one semester.

 Ngerng is gay, as stated in his personal blog, My Right To Love, in 2011.
 He has written on topics related to the LGBTQ community, such as relationship woes and AIDS.
 Ngerng's family has long accepted his homosexuality even though they did not react positively when first revealed of his sexual orientation decades ago; his mother initially cried and for a few years refused to acknowledge his homosexuality.

 Ngerng has been residing in Taipei since October 2016.